New Technology Protects Children From Potential Predators

 “We used lockdown recently to get on top of accreditations and Oho has become a part of our working week,” said Peter.

-Oho is headed up by former World Vision Australia CEO, Claire Rogers, and is growing in popularity among large organisations such as Southern Cross Kid’s Camps, Geelong Grammar School, and Gymnastics Australia.
-Its patented technology presently covers all states in Australia except ACT, SA, and NT.
-This ability to protect millions is what started the venture when a sexual abuse survivor and Oho founding team member demanded change.
+Oho is headed-up by former World Vision Australia CEO, Claire Rogers, and is growing in popularity among large organisations such as Southern Cross Kid’s Camps, Geelong Grammar School and Gymnastics Australia.
+Its patented technology presently covers all sates in Australia .
+This ability to protect millions is what started the venture, when a sexual abuse survivor and Oho founding team member both inspired and pursued change.

 “Oho keeps watch, every week of every month, every year,” said Executive Director, Claire Rogers.
 “If a person is deregistered for a charge of abuse or malpractice the employer will know and can act immediately.
 If even just one person is protected from abuse – then Oho has done its job.”